meng-tang/rloss/pytorch/README.md

 ## how to run the code
 To train with densecrf loss, use the following example script.
 The weight of densecrf loss is 2e-9.
 The bandwidths of Gaussian kernels are 15 and 100 for RGB and XY respectively.
 Optionally, the output segmentation is downscaled by 0.5 (rloss-scale).
 ```
-python3 train_withdensecrfloss.py --backbone mobilenet --lr 0.007 --workers 6 --epochs 60
+python train_withdensecrfloss.py --backbone mobilenet --lr 0.007 --workers 6 --epochs 60
 --batch-size 12  --checkname deeplab-mobilenet --eval-interval 2 --dataset pascal --save-interval 2
 --densecrfloss 2e-9 --rloss-scale 0.5 --sigma-rgb 15 --sigma-xy 100
 ```
-(set the path of dataset in mypath.py.
-For example, the path for pascal should have three subdirectories called "JPEGImages", "SegmentationClassAug", and "pascal_2012_scribble" containing RGB images, groundtruth, and scribbles respectively.)
+(set the path of dataset in [mypath.py](pytorch-deeplab_v3_plus/mypath.py).
+The path for pascal should have three subdirectories called "JPEGImages", "SegmentationClassAug", and "pascal_2012_scribble" containing RGB images, groundtruth, and scribbles respectively.
+PASCAL 2012 segmentation dataset and its scribble annotation can be downloaded via [fetchVOC2012.sh](../data/VOC2012/fetchVOC2012.sh) and [fetchPascalScribble.sh](../data/pascal_scribble/fetchPascalScribble.sh))

 ## results
 <table align="left|center|center|center">